fusioncharts/dev_centre_docs/getting-started/java/install-using-java.md

 > If you're an existing user of FusionMaps (v3.12.2 or older), you'll need to upgrade the map definition files with the latest files.
 Read more on this [here]({% site.baseurl %}/upgrading/change-log#improvements-2 '@@open-newtab').

-Once you have downloaded the map definition files, [download](https://www.fusioncharts.com/asp-net-charts/) the FusionCharts-Java wrapper.
-Then follow the steps given below:

-* Include `"FusionCharts.java"` file from `fusioncharts-suite-xt > integrations > java > fusioncharts-wrapper` in your project.
+Include `"FusionCharts.java"` file from `fusioncharts-suite-xt > integrations > java > fusioncharts-wrapper` in your project.

 ## Themes